Porto metropolitan area

 The Porto Metropolitan Area is a major economic engine in Portugal, with a very high HDI (Human Development Index) and a GDP above the European average.
 Porto has been Portugal's largest manufacturing region since the Industrial Revolution and is home to many of the country's largest corporations.

-It is chaired by Eduardo Vítor Rodrigues (PS).
+It is chaired by Pedro Duarte (PSD).

 History

 The original Metropolitan Area of Porto was constituted by nine municipalities: Porto (the capital), Espinho, Gondomar, Maia, Matosinhos, Póvoa de Varzim, Vila Nova de Gaia, Valongo, and Vila do Conde.